bwasty/vulkan-tutorial-rs/README.md

 #### Image views
 https://vulkan-tutorial.com/Drawing_a_triangle/Presentation/Image_views

-We're skipping this section because image because image views are handled by Vulkano and can be accessed via the SwapchainImages created in the last section.
+We're skipping this section because image views are handled by Vulkano and can be accessed via the `SwapchainImage`s created in the last section.

 ### Graphics pipeline basics
 #### Introduction